ossia/score-docs/docs/quick-start/working-with-video.md

 To add a video file to the timeline, just grab your file on disk or in the project library and drop it where you want on the timeline.
 As seen in the [previous section]({{ site.baseurl }}/quick-start/working-with-audio.html "Working with audio within score"), you may as well drop it on top of some already existing automation's slot so your video file is aligned.

 When done, a slot containing the video file gets created on the timeline.
+This creates a [[Video]] process.
 You can adjust the length of the slot to fit the part of the video file to play following the different key frames of the video.

 ![Add video file]({{ site.img }}/quick-start/working-with-video/adding-video-file.gif)